gaufqwi/naqttool/README.md

 # NAQT Tool

-`naqtool.sh` is a very simple tool to assist with creating Anki flashcards from the You Gotta Know articles from the National Academic Quiz Tournaments website.
-Using the tool is a two-stage process.
+`naqtool.sh` is a very simple tool to assist with creating [Anki](https://apps.ankiweb.net/) flashcards from the [You Gotta Know](https://www.naqt.com/you-gotta-know/) articles from the National Academic Quiz Tournaments website.
+Using the tool is a multi-stage process.
 First, the `naqttool.sh fetch` command is used to download an article and parse it into a very basic text format.
 Then this text document is edited by hand into suitable flashcard items.
-Finally, flash cards can be created from the new document with `naqttool.sh anki`.
+Finally, flash cards are created from the new document with the `naqttool.sh anki` command.

 ## Requirements

-`naqttool.sh` depends on several external libraries: Requests, Beautiful Soup, and the Natural Language Toolkit.
+`naqttool.sh` depends on several external libraries: [Requests](https://docs.python-requests.org/en/latest/), [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and the [Natural Language Toolkit](https://www.nltk.org/).
 These should be installable with `pip install -r requirements.txt`.
 You may also need to download the Punkt language model for the NLTK.
-Instructions are here but the short version is `import nltk; nltk.download()` from a Python command prompt.
-You will also need the AnkiConnect add-on installed on your copy of Anki.
+Instructions are [here](https://www.nltk.org/data.html) but the short version is `import nltk; nltk.download()` from a Python command prompt.
+You will also need the [AnkiConnect](https://github.com/FooSoft/anki-connect) add-on installed on your copy of Anki.

 ## Usage